marcinkisiel/frontend-mentor-dine-restaurant/README.md

 ### current status

-unfinished (only mobile view for homepage)
+unfinished (only mobile and tablet views for homepage)

 ### implementation time